 What protections can I get in a restraining order to prevent elder or dependent adult abuse?

-A temporary ex parte order or an order issued after a hearing can do any of the following:
+A temporary ex parte order or an order issued after a hearing can order the abuser:

-5. make the abuser move out of the home you share if certain conditions are met.1
+- to move out of the elder or dependent adult’s home if certain legal requirements are met.1

-In addition, in an order issued after a hearing, the judge can order the abuser to participate in mandatory clinical counseling or anger management courses provided by a counselor, psychologist, psychiatrist, therapist, clinical social worker, or other licensed mental or behavioral health professional.2
+In an order issued after a hearing, the judge can also order the abuser to attend counseling or anger management classes with a licensed mental health professional.2

-Note: The protections in numbers 1 – 4, above, can also protect the victim’s family or household members or the conservator upon showing that there is “good cause” to include them.3
+Note: The protections in numbers 1-4, above, can also protect the elder or dependent adult’s family members, people who live with them, or their conservator if the judge believes there is a good reason (“good cause”) to include them.3

 What are the steps to get a restraining order to prevent elder or dependent adult abuse?